The Deliverance Review (2024)

 But, even though the family aspect had potential, it still would have had issues, as you really have trouble connecting with the characters in this one, or at least I had trouble.

-They are all pretty one dimensional and with the film being almost two hours long, we do get some attempts at character development but you never really get to know the family or care about them.
+They are all pretty one dimensional and with the film being almost two hours long, we do get some attempts at character development but you never really get to know the family or care about them and that aspect is pretty weak overall.

 The film just gets lost trying to juggle intense family drama with exaggerated supernatural horror and what starts as a promising story slowly turns awkward, and at times, unintentionally funny.

-Despite some decent performances from Andra Day and Glenn Close, Lee Daniels doesn’t quite succeed in building the sort of gripping atmosphere it needs, and the movie could been better if it had gone for a more subtle, less formulaic approach, as it is all pretty bog standard stuff.
+Overall, Lee Daniels doesn’t quite succeed in building the sort of gripping atmosphere The Deliverance needs, and the movie could been better if it had gone for a more subtle, less formulaic approach, as it is all pretty bog standard stuff, and is a film to forget very quickly.